catseye/SixtyPical/doc/SixtyPical.md

 Affects n, z, and c flags, requiring that they be in the WRITES, and initializing them afterwards.

-### compare ###

-    compare <dest-memory-location>, <src-memory-location>

-Subtracts the contents of src from dest, discarding the result and only setting the resulting flags.
-Differs from `cmp` in that it is able to work on more general types of data (notably, words) and it trashes the `a` register.

-*   It is illegal if src OR dest is uninitialized.

-Affects n, z, and c flags, requiring that they be in the WRITES, and initializing them afterwards.
+In addition, if dest is of `word` type, then src must also be of `word` type, and in this case this instruction trashes the `a` register.

-Note that, like `cmp`, `compare` is not suitable for making a signed comparison; this article, which mentions techniques that a SixtyPical compiler could use to implement `compare`, also explains why that is:
+Note that, like `cmp` is not suitable for making a signed comparison; this article, which mentions techniques that a SixtyPical compiler could use to implement `cmp`, also explains why that is:
 [Beyond 8-bit Unsigned Comparisons, by Bruce Clark](http://www.6502.org/tutorials/compare_beyond.html).

 ### and, or, xor ###